azure-appdev-tsp-ncr/a1day-python-cntk/Lab/python_cntk_lab03.md

 ## Launch Batch Container using Azure Container Instances integrated with Azure Fileshare

+#### Note:  AZure Container Instances are NOT available in all Azure Regions, make sure to use a Resource Group in a Region where ACI is available.

 ### Lauch Azure Cloud Shell, using Bash session and download project files
 1. From the Azure Portal, select the Cloud Shell ">_", or open a new tab and go to shell.azure.com
 2. Make sure to select the proper directory/azure login